2035 Amtrak Connect US Map, Interstate High Speed Rail Funding

 The American Society of Civil Engineers says that we need several hundred billion dollars more in Electric Grid investment for Sustainable Energy.

-Generation Y & Z voters impacted the 2022 Election.
-They will experience more negative impacts from Global Warming and will become ever larger percentages of 2024, 2026 & 2028 voters.
+Generation Y & Z voters impacted the 2022 Election and and become ever larger percentages of 2024, 2026 & 2028 elections.
+Their lifetimes will experience more negative Global Warming impacts than earlier generations.

-They can vote for politicians who increase Passenger Rail, Rapid Transit & Sustainable Energy project funding and direct Highway funding to surface & bridge repair, NOT highway widening.
+They can vote for politicians who increase Intercity Passenger Rail, Rapid Transit & Sustainable Energy project funding, and direct Highway funding to surface & bridge repair, NOT highway widening.

 In 2024, Generation Y & Z voters can install political leaders to pass the $205 billion/5 Year American HSR Act.
 Based on evidence to date, that amount will likely attract $100 billion/5 years of matching funds from state, county, city, and private sources.

-By 2030, the 171-mile California HSR Merced-Bakersfield segment will demonstrate 220 mph and the 170-mile Las Vegas-Rancho Cucamonga HSR line will demonstrate 180 mph mileage.
+By 2030, the 171-mile California HSR Merced-Bakersfield segment will demonstrate 220 mph and the 170-mile Las Vegas-Rancho Cucamonga HSR line will demonstrate 180-185 mph mileage.
 California will power its HSR mileage with 100% Sustainable Energy.
 Amtrak Northeast Corridor HSR will feature over 120 miles of 140-160 mph speeds, and be more resilient to sea level rise.
-We’ll grow from 6 current to 12 metro areas having Rapid Transit networks that are worthy alternatives to Highway & Boulevard congestion.
+We’ll grow from the current 6 metro areas to 12 metro areas having Rapid Transit networks connected to train stations and worthy alternatives to Highway congestion.

-Those factors should inspire voters to demand at least $75 billion/year in combined federal, state & local investment each for Passenger Rail and Rapid Transit.
-There should also be a multiple of current investments in Sustainable Energy.
+Those factors should inspire voters to demand at least $75 billion/year in combined federal, state & local investment each for Intercity Passenger Rail and Rapid Transit.
+There should also be a multiple of current investment in Sustainable Energy.

 The Interstate High-Speed Rail System We Need